ibnbayo/startup-info/README.md

-Startup Information Script
+Startup Info App
 ===============

 ## Overview

-This script extracts key information from startup websites about their offerings and founders.
-It utilizes web scraping and natural language processing to analyze page content and generate information for investors.
+This provides investment insights for angel investors.
+It extracts key information from startup websites about their offerings and founders, and utilizes web scraping and natural language processing to analyse content.

 Getting it running
 ------------------